Picture taken from the Evening Star – 22nd February 1943

 Regiment: Royal Air Force Volunteer Reserve, 175 Squadron.

-Relatives Notified & Address: Son of Charles & Ivy Dale, of George Street, Hintlesham, Suffolk; husband of Hazel Jean Dale of Ipswich.
+Relatives Notified & Address: Only son of Charles & Ivy Dale, of George Street, Hintlesham, Suffolk; husband of Hazel Jean Dale of Ipswich.

 Father – Joseph Charles Dale, born 1892, Hintlesham, Suffolk – died 1935, Hintlesham. .